rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 * Lines
 * Terminal

-I decided to start with `String` to test out this idea.
+I decide to start with `String` to test out this idea.
+I change

-I went from

 ```python
 class String(